 We acknowledge the principles of King IV and the Companies Act 71 of 2008, as amended (the Companies Act).
 Nu-World's board of directors and entire management team are committed to sound governance and good corporate citizenship.
 We accept that good governance practices are fundamental to creating, protecting and sustaining shareholder and stakeholder value.
-Our focus of managing the risks facing the group is based on identifying, assessing, mitigating, managing and monitoring all known forms of identifiable risks.
+Our focus of managing the risks facing the Group is based on identifying, assessing, mitigating, managing and monitoring all known forms of identifiable risks.
 As a responsible corporate citizen, the Group has always endeavored to apply the highest standard of ethical conduct in dealing with all stakeholders, customers and suppliers.
-This forms part of the broad mandate of the Group's social and ethics committee, a statutory committee prescribed by the Companies Act.
-The board of directors and executive management recognize that this policy protects and enhances the Group's reputation as an ethical, profitable and responsible entity.
+This forms part of the broad mandate of the Group's Social and Ethics Committee, a statutory committee prescribed by the Companies Act.
+The board of directors and executive management recognize that this policy protects and enhances the Group's reputation as an ethical, profitable and responsible entity - it continues its success in retaining a loyal workforce and sustainable customer base.
 Nu-World is conscious of its own responsibility to protect the environment and also of the market advantage that sound environmental policies and practices afford us.
 We strive to ensure that we optimize our consumption of scarce resources.